samule-i/x265-videoconverter/README.md

 Backups are encouraged.

 # requirements:
-x265-videoconverter needs ffmpeg, download from [ffmpeg](https://ffmpeg.org/download.html)
+x265-videoconverter needs python3 and ffmpeg
-The latest version is 4.1.4 when testing.
+The latest version of ffmpeg is 4.1.4 when testing, download from [ffmpeg](https://ffmpeg.org/download.html).

 # typical usage:
     main.py -t /path/to/media -s